SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

         |ToSender|The destinatiion that the sender should receive the data from.|10.16.52.94|12346|
         |ToReceiver|The destinatiion that the receiver should receive the data from.|10.16.52.94|12348|
         |ProxyServerAddress|During the testing process, after completing the testing of each case, test_case.py will automatically send a cleanup request to the target.|10.16.52.94|12234|
+    5. Details of Bonus
+        - In throughput test, you will send a file using RDT and record its spend time.
+Meanwhile, we will use UDP to send the same size file and record the time.
+You need to compare the time of RDT and UDP.
+In our baseline, the throughput of RDT is **40%** of UDP.
+During the test, you should set **the same chunk size** for UDP and RDT.
+        - In lantency test, you will test the lantency of sending a data after establishing an RDT connection.
+The data is the timestamp of the current system, which you can collect using the time.time() function.
+Further details are presented in the file `calculate_latency.py`.
+In our baseline, the lantency of RDT is **120%** of UDP.
-    5. We added two test script to this project to test your RDT socket.
-You could run `test_case.py` and `calculate_throughput.py` by
+    6. We added three test script to this project to test your RDT socket.
+You could run `test_case.py` , `calculate_throughput.py` and `calculate_latency.py` by
         ```shell
         python test_case.py                 # Test your RDTSocket on different test_case
         python calculate_throughput.py      # Test your RDTSocket throughput locally.
+        python calculate_latency.py         # Test your RDTSocket lantency locally.
         ```
         Please note that for test_case from 0-3, `test_case.py` will not illustrate your RDTSocket has passed the test or not.
 For test_case from 4-6, `test_case.py` could show that your RDTSocket has passed the test or not.
 Otherwise, you could download the test file `original.txt` from [test_file](https://send.cra.moe/file/tvkyHgjI61eVA4cl/8fR7tR7VQdBEywpR/original.txt)
-    6. If you have any questions, you could conact SA [Rongyuan Tan](mailto:12231141@mail.sustech.edu.cn) by email or wechat: jzxycsjzy or QQ: 627807228.
+    7. If you have any questions, you could conact SA [Rongyuan Tan](mailto:12231141@mail.sustech.edu.cn) by email or wechat: jzxycsjzy or QQ: 627807228.